yearn/yearn-devdocs/docs/smart-contracts/BaseStrategy.md

  Strategy is somehow delegated inside another part of of Yearn's ecosystem e.g. another Vault.
  Note that this value must be strictly less than or equal to the amount provided by `estimatedTotalAssets()` below, as the TVL calc will be total assets minus delegated assets.
- Also note that this value is used to determine the total assets under management by this strategy, for the purposes of computing the management fee in `Vault`
 @return
  The amount of assets this strategy manages that should not be included in Yearn's Total Value Locked (TVL) calculation across it's ecosystem.